Frequently Asked Questions and Answers for Families

 A: Federal law prohibits the College from disclosing information to you about your student’s grades, courses, disciplinary actions, and other matters.
 We encourage families to talk together about how students will share information about their grades and other issues.
 Read the College’s full statement on student records and parental notification.

-A: While staff members may not be able to discuss your concerns in-depth due to FERPA considerations, feel free to contact the Dean’s Office at firstname.lastname@example.org or call 610-328-8365.
+A: While staff members may not be able to discuss your concerns in-depth due to FERPA considerations, feel free to contact the Dean’s Office at firstname.lastname@example.org or 610-328-8365.
 We can tell you and your student about resources available to support them.
-In case of an emergency or after hours concern, please call the emergency number at Public Safety 610-328-8333.
+In case of an emergency, please call the emergency number at Public Safety 610-328-8333.

 A: Career Services provides students with counsel as they explore career directions.
 Services include career counseling and career assessments, internship and employment opportunities, externships and networking with alumni, assistance with graduate school applications, on-campus recruiting, and consortium-based interview days in various cities.
 Career Services helps students develop strong application materials, interview skills, and the ability to network effectively in their career search as well as programs to help students navigate the important post-college transition.